-Churros have to be amongst my all-time favourite sweet treat so I decided to end of my year of recipes on a sugary high.
-It’s also the festive season where we stop worrying about calories.
+Churros have to be amongst my all-time favourite sweet treats so I decided to end my year of recipes on a sugary high.
+It’s also the festive season when we stop worrying about calories.
 We know January is coming when the new year’s resolutions kick in.

 These slightly crunchy churros aka Spanish doughnuts are perfect served with a chocolate dipping sauce.
 The dark chocolate and espresso give the sauce an intense slightly bitter flavour.
 It’s quite thick, which is a departure from the traditional, but simply add more cream and or milk if you want to thin it down a bit.

 - 250 ml water

 - pinch of salt

 - 125 g bread flour

 - 3 large eggs

 - oil for frying

 - 150g good quality dark chocolate with 70% cocoa solids

 - In a medium pot bring the water, butter, salt and two tablespoons of sugar to the boil.